What Is the Great Commission?

 What is the Great Commission and how does it relate to discipleship?
 Jesus gave us two descriptors in this passage about what making disciples means:

-• Baptism – A public confession of Jesus through baptism is mentioned as an essential part of making disciples.
+Baptism – A public confession of Jesus through a public declaration of faith is mentioned as an essential part of making disciples.
 It is a way to give evidence that a person has believed in Jesus for salvation.

 GFA has been making disciples and fulfilling the Great Commission since 1979.
 Starting in South Asia and expanding to Africa, we train national missionaries and give them the resources to make disciples in their communities.
 These pastors and missionaries pray for the hurting, listen to the broken and share the Good News with people who have never heard the name of Jesus.